Honda puts redesigned Fit subcompact at centre of global expansion

-TOKYO, July 19 Honda Motor Co is making its remodelled Fit subcompact the pillar of an ambitious global expansion, elevating it to a status now enjoyed by its flagship Civic as it shifts focus to emerging markets and deploys a low-cost parts sourcing scheme.
+TOKYO Honda Motor Co (7267.T) is making its remodelled Fit subcompact the pillar of an ambitious global expansion, elevating it to a status now enjoyed by its flagship Civic as it shifts focus to emerging markets and deploys a low-cost parts sourcing scheme.

 Chief Executive Takanobu Ito has set an aggressive target to boost the No.3 Japanese automaker's global car sales to 6 million vehicles or more annually by the year to March 2017 from 4 million last year.
 Half those sales will be in emerging markets.